mishatuesday/mishatuesday.github.io/_posts/2022-11-17-CORS-in-a-local-Sinatra-development-environment.markdown

 and this in your `Gemfile`:
 `gem "rack-cors"`

+If it wasn't there before, you probably need to run `bundle install` again.

 You *could* read the rest of this post, but why bother?
 If given the choice, **I'd rather be coding**.